arvidn/libtorrent/docs/manual.rst

 This means that you can use the library in your project without having to release its source code.
-The only requirement is that you give credit to the author of the library by including the libtorrent licence in your software or documentation.
+The only requirement is that you give credit to the author of the library by including the libtorrent license in your software or documentation.